gvwilson/teachtogether.tech/_lessons/pck.md

 grades, they left fewer questions blank on the final exam, which indicates greater self-efficacy and willingness to try to debug things.

 As noted earlier, writing code isn't the only way to teach people how to program. [[Shel2017](#CITE)] reports that having novices work on computational creativity exercises improves grades at several levels.
 A typical exercise is to identify an everyday object (such as nail clipper, a paper clip, Scotch tape) and describe the object in terms of its inputs, outputs and functions.
-This kind of teaching is sometimes called "unplugged"; the [CS Unplugged](https://csunplugged.org/en/) site has a collection of lessons and exercises for doing this.
+This kind of teaching is sometimes called "unplugged"; the [CS Unplugged][cs-unplugged] site has a collection of lessons and exercises for doing this.

 ## Exercises {#s:pck-exercises}